 Specializing in the dental needs of pediatric & adolescent patients

 Dental appointments for children are important to evaluate the teeth and gums as well as to educate the young patient for a lifetime of dental hygiene.
 At Montefiore Medical Center in Bronx, NY our caring pediatric dentists will talk with you about your child's oral health and hygiene, including teething, fluoride, brushing and flossing, cavities, sealants and orthodontics.
+Call (888) -700-6623 today and schedule your child's pediatric dentistry appointment with our experienced dentists!

 During a check-up we will evaluate: